Welcome to Part 2 of HUD Homes 101: What Every Real Estate Investor Needs To Know

 Because you’ll have already inspected it—after all, you already know you want to buy it—you can take advantage of this time to search for your buyer, assuming you plan to wholesale it.
 If you’re unable to find a buyer during the inspection period, you can simply walk away from the deal and take back your earnest money deposit, stating that the property is unsatisfactory.

 One quick way to find cash buyers is to use the Cash Buyer Data Feed.
 It provides you with cash buyers across the entire country, including your area, and offers advanced filters to help you pinpoint the exact type of buyers you are looking for.
-Try it here!
+Run a FREE search here!

 Importance of Your Realtor